Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/GettingStarted.md

 ## Setting up three basic colors

 The most basic function of the UTS is to render the mesh in three regions. **Base Map** for regions with no shadows, **1st shading map** for regions with shaded lighter , and **2nd shading map** for regions with shaded darker.
-[Three Color Map and Control Map Settings](Basic.md) provides the properties to control this fundamental settings.
+[Three Color Map and Control Map Settings](Basic.md) provide the properties to control this fundamental settings.
 For basic cel-shading, two maps, **Base Map** and **1st Shading Map** work fine.

 | Applied Base Map and 1st Shading map to the material |
 | --- |